vespa-engine/sample-apps/text-search/README.md

 Please refer to the [text search tutorial](https://docs.vespa.ai/en/tutorials/text-search.html) for more information.

-See also [MS Marco Ranking](../msmarco-ranking) for ranking using state-of-the-art retrieval and ranking methods.
+See also the [MS Marco Ranking](../msmarco-ranking) sample application for ranking using state-of-the-art retrieval and ranking methods.
+There is also a [Ranking with Transformers](../transformers) sample application.